-When the deck was originally built with the house around 2007, we found they made the footers by hand digging large holes and filling them with concrete.
+The original deck was built with the house in 2007.
+We found they made the footers by hand digging large holes and filling them with concrete.
 They put the deck posts 6" deep into the wet concrete.
 When the concrete hardened, they covered those footers with 5" of dirt, which looked nice and made the dirt level with grade.
 Over the next 12 years, the rainwater draining from the downspout next to a post slowly rotted away the cedar.
 The 6x6 post was now a 4x4 post and was continuing to rot.

 We decided to press on with the deck project and wait until the next year to repair the post.
 Fast forward to the spring of 2020 and I had a lot of time on my hands during the Covid-19 pandemic.
 It was time to fix the post.
-After praying for wisdom and safety to the Lord for the project, I ran my plans by my wife's father and uncle.
+I asked for wisdom and safety from the Lord and ran my plans by my wife's father and uncle.
 I'm thankful to all three for their advice.

 My Kingdom for a Code

 This section is a bunch of boring information on building codes and why we have these problems of rotting deck posts.
 If you don't care about this useful, but boring information please skip to The Plan section below.